Blog comments are a relic from a bygone era.

 That’s why it’s time to improve your commenting game.

-The Common Mistakes That Create Comments That Suck
+The Common Mistakes That Make Blog Comments Suck

 You wouldn’t show up to a first date wearing a disguise, would you?
 Or wearing a plain paper bag over your head?

-So why would you choose an image of Grumpy Cat or Ron Burgundy to represent you in blog comments?
+So why would you choose an image of Grumpy Cat or Ron Burgundy to represent you in the comment section on people’s blogs?
 Or settle for the faceless silhouette that screams generic nobody?

 Instead, let people see the real you.